Working in Spain – an expat’s job guide (of sorts)

 It just might be pretty different than what you’re used to back home.

 For some of us, of course, that’s a great thing.

 P.S.
-I’ve got a lot more about working in Spain, living in Spain, dating in Spain and more, here on the blog.
-Check out, for example: cost of living in Madrid, pros and cons of Barcelona, or dating a foreigner.
+I’ve got a lot more about working in Spain, living in Spain, dating in Spain and other very relevant topics, right here on the blog.
+Check out, for example: cost of living in Madrid, pros and cons of Barcelona, or my opinion about dating a foreigner.

 P.P.S.
 Technically, I haven’t had a real job in over 5 years.
 For more about that, take a look at my book The Zen of Blogging, or maybe my article on How to Publish a Book.
 Enjoy!